VioletBitKitten/VTuberVoice/README.md

   * More options for how to write to the file.
   * Options to clear the file or write extra lines after a specified time.\
     <https://wiki.freepascal.org/Multithreaded_Application_Tutorial>
+* Option for a default message.
+Instead of writing a blank line to the output file, write a different message.
+* Convert this to a GUI application?
+The UI would be much better.
 * Port this to other platforms?
 A Mac and Linux port is possible, though both platforms have different speech interfaces.

 ## Completed